Pietrek1989/Capstone-proposition/README.md

 * blockchain integration, to be able to send the transactions
 * history of transactions
 * Group chats with other crypto enthusiasts with possible different rooms
-* Crypto information page with top coins and live prices
+* Crypto information section with top coins and live prices

 #### FE:
 - React